boytchev/scorm/src/matrix-carousel/index.md

 ### Disclaimer

-**TODO** The application shows constantly spinning object that is the attraction focus.
-This may cause dizziness in people prone to [vertigo](https://en.wikipedia.org/wiki/Vertigo).
+The application shows a lot of tiny objects.
+Concentration on details for an extended period of time may cause fatigue.

 ### Credits